MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-power-platform-dataflows.md

 * the [Web](/power-query/connectors/web/web) connector
 * the [ODBC](/power-query/connectors/odbc) connector

-On-premises data sources can be connected using ExpressRoute, but this configuration hasn’t been tested and won't be supported by Microsoft during public preview.
+On-premises data sources can be connected using ExpressRoute.
+But this configuration hasn’t been tested and won't be supported by Microsoft during public preview.